kmenzli/sphinx-poc/docs/Chat.rst

 |image77|

 2. Enter your idea in the text field, then click Raise your hand.
-Your idea is displayed on the discussion area prefixed with |image78| icon.
+Your idea is displayed on the discussion area.
 |image79|

 .. _desktopNotifications: